Audio4Linux/JDSP4Linux/README.md

 The D-Bus introspection XML is available here: https://github.com/Audio4Linux/JDSP4Linux/blob/master/src/utils/dbus/manifest.xml.

 ## Troubleshooting
+* My volume control not working anymore
+  * Don't set the virtual JamesDSP device as the default audio output device.
+The virtual device has no audio volume controls and should never be used directly.
+Please set your actual speakers/headphones as the default output device instead.

+* Crackling audio
   * Your CPU may be too slow to process the audio sample in time; try to disable some effects (especially resource-hungry ones like the convolver)
   * Set JamesDSP's process to real-time or high priority using a task manager of your choice
   * [Pipewire] Try out the workaround mentioned in [issue #47](https://github.com/Audio4Linux/JDSP4Linux/issues/47)

 ## Screenshots